MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-android-aosp.md

 ---
 # required metadata

-title: Device settings for Android Open Source Project devices in Microsoft Intune
+title: Device restriction settings for Android (AOSP) platform in Microsoft Intune
-description: Use restriction settings to control a wide range of settings and features on AOSP devices.
+description: Use Android (AOSP) restriction settings to control a wide range of settings and features on AOSP devices.
 keywords:
 author: MandiOhlinger
 ms.author: mandia